xavierdpt/xavierdpt.github.io/ocaml/devhome/lessons/45c459dca8314d9926338244c9690c77/Readme.md

 # For loop

-In this program, we use a for loop instead to increase the age multiple times.
+In this program, we use a for loop to increase the age multiple times, which runs from 0 to 2 inclusive.

-The `_` syntax refers to a variable that we do not need to use.
-If we give it a name instead, we will get a warning that the variable is not used.
+The `_` syntax refers to the iteration counter.
+If we used it in the loop body, we would have to give it a name, but since we are not using it in this example, we have to give it this reserved name.
+Otherwise, OCaml will complain that the iteration counter variable is not used.

-Note that the for loop runs from 0 inclusive to 2 inclusive.